devcesarlopes/vollup-app-android/README.md

 1. Define the layout element variables.
 2. Program the Inputs to receive the right formatted data.
 3. Get and display data from ***Firebase Realtime Database***.

+## 4. Testing
+1. In the [Android Studio](https://developer.android.com/studio?hl=pt&gclid=CjwKCAjw3riIBhAwEiwAzD3TiWGMLwJfHW4meMvGt4mY-y4UFzd1YzDHvJ6nReMEw04JFntq2vSJ0BoCyfgQAvD_BwE&gclsrc=aw.ds) it's possible to visualize a preview from the front-end.
+It's possible to visualize the preview in different screen sizes, with that in mind it is important to check if the front end is good in all of them.
+2. It's possible to simulate the app in an vitual device.
+It must be installed, and it works just like a regular phone.
+3. It's possible to install the app directly in a real device connecting on USB.

 ## Congratulations
 Following these steps I developed a basic system app.
 It was a great experience and surely helped with my Android Development skills.